-We say that a set, possibly with $\Gamma$-coordinates, is \emph{bounded} if, after applying the maps $\vv$, $\vrv$, $\id$ in the $\VF$-, $\RV$-, $\Gamma$-coordinates, respectively, it is contained in a box of the form $[\gamma, \infty]^n$, and \emph{doubly bounded} if the box is of the form $[- \gamma, \gamma]^n$.
-We say that an object $(A, \omega) \in \mgVF[k]$ is bounded or doubly bounded if the graph of $\omega$ is so; similarly in the other categories.
+A set, possibly with $\Gamma$-coordinates, is \memph{bounded} if, after applying the maps $\vv$, $\vrv$, $\id$ in the $\VF$-, $\RV$-, $\Gamma$-coordinates, respectively, it is contained in a box of the form $[\gamma, \infty]^n$, and \memph{doubly bounded} if the box is of the form $[- \gamma, \gamma]^n$.
+An object $(A, \omega) \in \mgVF[k]$ is bounded or doubly bounded if the graph of $\omega$ is so; similarly in the other categories.
 In particular, an object $(U, f, \omega) \in \mgRV[k]$ is bounded if the graphs of $f$ and $\omega$ are both bounded; actually, by \cite[Lemma~3.26]{HL:modified}, if $U$ is doubly bounded then the images of these functions are necessarily doubly bounded.